I-2-1-40.Critical Case Procedures

 D. Monitoring Cases Designated as Critical

 Each HO will maintain a list of its critical cases for internal monitoring, tracking, and reporting purposes.
-The HO may also be required to issue reports to other components occasionally for review or information purposes.
-The list must show the date (month/day/year) the case was designated as critical, the claimant's name and social security number, the designating office, the reason for the critical designation, and the current status of the case.
+The list must show the date (month/day/year) the case was designated as critical, the claimant's name and social security number, the designating office, the reason for the designation, and the current status of the case.
 If applicable, the reasons why the status of a particular case has not changed for an inordinate period of time (i.e., beyond benchmarks) will be captured in the “Remarks” section in CPMS or “Case Notes” section in HACPS.

-Each RO will monitor the lists of critical cases and compliance with critical case handling procedures for the HOs within its jurisdiction.
+Each RO will monitor the lists of designated cases and compliance with expedited case handling procedures for the HOs within its jurisdiction.
 If the RO itself is handling a critical case, RO staff will follow the monitoring procedures set forth in this section.